 After enjoying the cool, cascading Wachiratharn Waterfalls, you can take the steep, but short climb to the summit.
-Check out the two Chedis which have been built in honor of the king and queen.
+Check out the two Chedis which have been built in the Lanna style in honor of the king and queen.

 Related article – Things to do (and not to do) in Pai

-Day 4: Explore Pai’s natural wonders and return to Chiang Mai
+Day 4: Explore Pai’s natural wonders and return to Chiang Mai’s old city centre

 The huge cavern is filled with stalagmites and stalactites of various shapes and sizes.
 There are staircases to visit various parts of the cave.
 The trail on the opposite side of the cave leads into a forest.

-You could also head to some beautiful waterfalls like Mo Paeng or Pam Bok.
+You could also head to some beautiful waterfalls like Mo Paeng, Pam Bok, and Mae Yen Waterfall.
 Or take a stroll through the Pai canyon which is best visited at sunset for spectacular golden views of the surrounding mountains.